Broken access control definition

 Horizontal privilege escalation

-Horizontal privilege escalation involves users gaining access to the accounts of other users at the same privilege level.
+Horizontal privilege escalation involves users gaining access to other users' accounts at the same privilege level.
+Horizontal privilege escalation can occur via:

-Attackers may use "pass the hash" techniques to obtain password hashes and gain access by posing as another user.
+Attackers may use “pass the hash” techniques to obtain password hashes and gain access by posing as another user.
 Or they might be able to guess the identifiers of other users.
-In the most basic cases, attackers can escalate their privileges simply by changing the identifier in a target URL.
+In the most basic cases, attackers can simply escalate their privileges by changing a target URL's identifier.

 Horizontal privilege escalation is generally harder to detect than vertical privilege escalation.
 Security teams can usually see when ordinary users start exercising admin privileges.
-But when users mimic accounts at the same privilege level, it's much harder to detect anomalies.
+However, anomalies are much harder to detect when users mimic accounts at the same privilege level.

 The two main examples of broken access control are not mutually exclusive.
 Horizontal privilege escalation can also lead to vertical escalation if attackers target users with additional privileges.
 So security teams need to remain vigilant about both broken access control varieties.